MOxXiE1337/clear2mangled/README.md

 # clear2mangled

-`clear2mangled` is a tool written in C++ that converts C++ symbol declarations copied from tools like Windbg into mangled symbol names.
+`clear2mangled` is a tool written in C++ 20 (libpe required actually C++ 17) that converts C++ symbol declarations copied from tools like Windbg into mangled symbol names.

 This tool uses the export table of PE files for conversion, aiming to simplify debugging and analysis.